* Fed chairman reaffirms "patient" approach to raising rates

 The British pound vaulted after Prime Minister Theresa May offered lawmakers the chance to vote on delaying Brexit.

-Investors are keeping an eye on the U.S.-North Korean summit, which begins in Hanoi later on Wednesday.
+Investors will be keeping an eye on the U.S.-North Korean summit, which begins in Hanoi later on Wednesday.

 U.S. President Donald Trump and North Korean leader Kim Jong Un were due to meet for their second summit, betting that their personal relationship can break a stalemate over the North's nuclear weapons and end more than 70 years of hostility.

-Oil futures rose slightly on Tuesday after news that OPEC planned to continue production cuts despite Trump criticizing the producer group for rising crude prices a day earlier.
+Oil futures rose slightly on Tuesday after news that OPEC planned to continue production cuts despite Trump criticising the producer group for rising crude prices a day earlier.

-Gold was down slightly at $1,327.40, 1.4 percent below a 10-month peak of $1,346.70 scaled last Wednesday.
-(Reporting by Daniel Leussink and Tomo Uetake; Additional reporting by Hideyuki Sano; Editing by Shri Navaratnam, Richard Borsuk and Sam Holmes)
+Gold was down slightly at $1,328.10, 1.4 percent below a 10-month peak of $1,346.70 scaled last Wednesday.
+(Reporting by Daniel Leussink and Tomo Uetake; Additional reporting by Hideyuki Sano; Editing by Shri Navaratnam and Richard Borsuk)